onaio/floip-canopy/docs/flow-results-connector.md

 <br />

 1. __Flow results API endpoint__
-The schema for the table is derived from the descriptor of a package retrieved from `/flow-results/packages/[form_id]`.
+The schema for the table is derived from the descriptor of a package retrieved from `/flow-results/packages/[form_uuid]`.
 Once the schema for the table is generated, a table is created in the database.
-Data is then retrieved from the response endpoint: `/flow-results/packages/[form_id]/responses`.
-The connector requires a JSON configuration with the keys `form_id`, `base_url` and optionally, the `table_name` the user desires the data to be stored in.
+Data is then retrieved from the response endpoint: `/flow-results/packages/[form_uuid]/responses`.
+The connector requires a JSON configuration with the keys `form_uuid`, `base_url` and optionally, the `table_name` the user desires the data to be stored in.
 The JSON config can is formatted as below:

 ```
 {
-  "form_id": "[Data package id in UUID format]",
+  "form_uuid": "[Data package id in UUID format]",
   "table_name": "[Preferred Postgres table name]",
   "base_url": "[Base URL to get data from]"
 }